kubeflow/website/content/en/docs/components/pipelines/operator-guides/installation/standalone-deployment.md

      --scopes $SCOPES
 ```

 **Note**: `e2-standard-2` doesn't support GPU.
-You can choose machine types that meet your need by referring to guidance in [Cloud Machine families](http://cloud/compute/docs/machine-types).
+You can choose machine types that meet your need by referring to guidance in [Cloud Machine families](https://cloud.google.com/compute/docs/machine-resource).

 **Warning**: Using `SCOPES="cloud-platform"` grants all GCP permissions to the cluster.
-For a more secure cluster setup, refer to [Authenticating Pipelines to GCP](/docs/gke/authentication/#authentication-from-kubeflow-pipelines).

-Note, some legacy pipeline examples may need minor code change to run on clusters with `SCOPES="cloud-platform"`, refer to [Authoring Pipelines to use default service account](/docs/gke/pipelines/authentication-pipelines/#authoring-pipelines-to-use-default-service-account).

 **References**: